 There is no denying it, driving is an activity that can be perilous, especially for teenagers.
 In fact, the Centers for Disease Control and Prevention says that car accidents end up with hundreds of thousands of teenagers being injured each year in the United States, and the time when that risk is at its highest is during the first few months following them getting their driver’s license.

-Impaired driving, distractions, inexperience, and speeding are just a few of the major causes of accidents involving teenage drivers.
+Teen DUI statistics are dire, but parents can prevent their kids from driving while impaired.
+Understand that the law prohibits drivers from motoring with their Blood Alcohol Content above .08%.
+The law is much stricter on teens, and many states have zero tolerance for under age DUI making it illegal for teens under the age of 21 to get at the back of the wheel after consuming any alcohol whatsoever.
+Impaired driving, distractions, inexperience, and speeding are just a few of the major causes of accidents involving teenage drivers..
 With that being said, even if your teen is level headed and responsible, new drivers can often be overly concerned with driving properly and this can leave them unready to react to mistakes that are being made by other drivers on the road.
 Because of this, it is critical that your teen gets driving experience that is supervised.
 This will assist them in acquiring the skills that are necessary to becoming a driver who is competent.
 In fact, many states now have Graduated Driver Licensing laws, that will allow for a teen driver to gain experience while they are gradually gaining complete driving privileges.

 When you take these dangers into consideration, it really is no wonder at all that a teen getting their driver’s license can give a concerned parent a bit of stress, but believe it or not, there can be a light at the end of the tunnel.
 See, teenage drivers typically show marked improvement just within their first year of driving or the first 1,000 miles.
 Furthermore, they continue to show improvement for the 4,000 miles that follow.
 All you need to do is to take steps to making sure that you are setting your teen up to succeed when they are behind the wheel.